europa-report/documents/milestone_four.md

 * __Redditor__ - A Reddit user.

-* __Upvote__ - It is vote used to show agrrement with a comment or a post.
+* __Upvote__ - It is vote used to show agreement with a comment or a post.

 * __Downvote__ - A vote used to show disagreement with a comment or a post.

 * __Comment__ - A response to a post or another comment.

-* __Post__ - A post constitutes one of the following: A link to an external source, a crosspost which links to another post, rich media, or pain text.
+* __Post__ - A post constitutes one of the following: A link to an external source, a cross-post which links to another post, rich media, or pain text.

 ## Current System